stevenliuxd/clickform/README.md

 - **Opens the corresponding GitHub page** in your default browser.

 ## Installation
-This extension can be installed through the VS Code marketplace - Tempus Docuform.
+This extension can be installed through the VS Code marketplace.